Dom1L/GDSC23/README.md

 - Timo Abele
 - Tomasz Czerniawski

-Additionally we want to thank **AWS**, for providing us with their state of the art cloud infrastructure and enough resources, to make this challenge a reality
+Additionally we want to thank **AWS**, for providing us with their state of the art cloud infrastructure and enough resources, to make this challenge a reality.

 ## License
 Specify the license under which the model is released.
 If it is an open-source project, provide a link to the license file.